-Montgomery County experienced the greatest increase in poverty compared to neighboring Prince George's and Frederick Counties, with nearly a 40 percent rise between 2006 and 2009 (U.S. Census Bureau, 2011).
-Six percent of Montgomery County's population lives below the federal poverty level, and the majority of that percentage is comprised of minorities3.
-In 2010, across all counties in Maryland, as well as within the Montgomery County area, more residents were living below the poverty level than in 2006.
+While Prince George's County has a higher proportion of residents living in poverty, Montgomery County experienced the greatest increase in poverty compared to neighboring Prince George's and Frederick Counties, with nearly a 40 percent rise between 2006 and 2009 (U.S. Census Bureau, 2011).
+Six percent of Montgomery County's population lives below the federal poverty level, and the majority of that percentage is comprised of minorities5.
+In 2010. across all counties in Maryland, as well as within Washington Adventist Hospital's CBISA area, more residents were living below the poverty level than in 2006.
 In 2006, eight percent of Maryland residents lived in poverty; by 2010, just over nine percent of people had income below the poverty line, representing a 15 percent increase (U.S. Census Bureau, 2011).
-In 2008, when the national recession first began, the household income of residents of Montgomery County was relatively stable compared to nearby counties (U.S. Census Bureau, 2011).
+In 2008, when the national recession first began, all residents of Prince George's County, which has a majority minority population, experienced a significant downturn in household income, while the household income of residents of Montgomery County was more stable (U.S. Census Bureau, 2011).
 Across the state of Maryland, nearly a quarter of black residents had incomes less than 100 percent of the federal poverty level (FPL) in 2010.
 Approximately 16 percent of both black and Hispanic residents were impoverished at this time, compared to seven percent of whites and nine percent of Asians (see Figure 5).